digitalunited/components/README.md

         return $data;
     }

+    // If you want to change what kind of element is rendered
+    // You could override this method
+    protected function getWrapperElementType()
+    {
+        return 'div';
+    }

-    // Add classes to the wrapping div.
+    // Add classes to the wrapping element.
 Should be an array
-    // If a param named view exists it will be added automaticly protected function getExtraWrapperDivClasses()
+    // If a param named view exists it will be added automaticly protected function getExtraWrapperClasses()
     {
         return $this->param('headline') ? ['has-headline'] : ['no-headline'];
+    }

+    // Add Role attribute to the wrapper.
+E.g. role="banner".
+    protected function getWrapperRole()
+    {
+        return 'banner';
     }

     // May be used to implement logic such as post-type registering or whatever